 Probate refers to the process of Court-involved administration of an Estate.
 This may be done according to the Will of an individual or according to the NM state statutes that direct the property left in the name of someone who dies without a Will.
 The Court will appoint a personal representative to gather assets, pay debts and expenses, and distribute the net Estate.
 This personal representative is responsible to the heirs of the deceased person and must report to them and the Court on activities.
 Steffy Law Firm PC can assist with Court pleadings, hearings, gathering assets, assessing creditor claims, reporting and distributions.

 Estate planning directs the assets and names a guardian for the minor children for which a person is responsible.
 This may be done through a Revocable Trust, a written Will, a series of title changes and beneficiary designations, or a combination of these.
-Estate planning can include planning for incapacity, a special needs child and asset protection as well.
+Estate planning may include such goals as planning for incapacity, charitable giving and reducing liability exposures.
 The Steffy Law Firm is happy to offer a variety of planning techniques suited to your individual needs.

 Estate Planning involves tax planning.
 Not all Estates will be subject to Estate Tax (a Federal tax on the assets passed from a deceased person to his or her heirs), but all transfers of assets and debt are sensitive to income tax.
 Some of the tax issues will arise post death and many may be planned for and reduced by strategies prior to death.

 Entity formation, dissolution, conversion and succession (transfer) are also highly tax sensitive and should not be discussed without an in-depth assessment of the business goals, risk for personal liability and tax consequences of the various options.